 Chapter 3 and 4 status codes.
-As of 2015, the chapter 3 and 4 status codes of withholding agents are required regardless of the types of payments reported on this form.
+The chapter 3 and 4 status codes of withholding agents are required regardless of the types of payments reported on this form.

 Escrow procedure.
-See instructions for lines 1 through 60 if you are using the escrow procedure under Regulations section 1.1471-2(a)(5)(ii) or 1.1441-3(d) (and are not depositing the amount of tax withheld with the IRS during the year).
+See the instructions for Lines 1 through 60, later, if you are using the escrow procedure under Regulations section 1.1471-2(a)(5)(ii) or 1.1441-3(d) (and are not depositing the amount of tax withheld with the IRS during the year).